THE YOUTH WORKER DAILY

 meet jay

 Jay Higham is a veteran youth worker of over 30 years; having worked with students in the local church and Christian camping settings.
-Jay is currently serving as the Director of Family Ministry at Covenant Community Church, in Wheeling, WV.
-Jay has been married to Amy for 25 years.
+Jay has been married to Amy for 27 years.
 Together, they are raising 5 kids, (4 boys and 1 girl).
 Jay is an aspiring author, blogger, speaker, vlogger, and social media junkie.
-He is also the host of our new podcast, Conversations with Every Day Youth Workers!
+He is also the host of the podcast, Conversations with Every Day Youth Workers!
 Jay is passionate about student ministry, family ministry, and connecting and networking with youth workers to help them serve their students with passion and excellence.

 [ affiliate link ]